dhyutin/CS50AI-Projects/README.md

 -- Shopping - an AI to predict whether online shopping customers will complete a purchase

 -- Nim - an AI that teaches itself to play the game 'Nim' through reinforcement learning

+# Week 5 :

+- Neural Networks

+-- Traffic - an AI to identify which traffic sign appears in a photograph using Convolutional Neural Networks